6G-SANDBOX/docs/docs/toolkit-installer/use-jenkins.md

 draft: false
 ---

-Jenkins is an open-source automation server used to build, test, and deploy software projects, enabling continuous integration and delivery (CI/CD).
+Jenkins is an open-source automation server used to build, test and deploy software projects, enabling continuous integration and delivery (CI/CD).
 It supports a wide range of plugins to integrate with various tools and streamline development workflows.

 ## How to login